Top 10 Best Sites

 Peter the Persian, another comedian on this list, addressed one of the biggest fears people have with online dating — that someone won’t look like they say they do or be who they say they are.

-“I went on an eHarmony date.
+“I went on an eharmony date.
 That was interesting.
 And I went down there, and I’m not saying the girl was ugly — I’m just saying she should have been a photographer.
-She had so much talent in taking these photographs to make her look very different to what she actually looked like,” he told the Telegraph.
+She had so much talent in taking these photographs to make her look very different to what she actually looked like,” he said.